upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

     :width: 500
     :align: center

+**BioAmp EXG Pill is fully configurable as you can:**

+1. Increase the gain of the instrumentation amplifier by using a 0603 resistor at R6.
+Decrease gain and configure the bandpass filter by using 0603 parts at R12 and C5.
+Band limiting is very useful for EOG and EEG recording.
+Also, the signal sometimes clips while recording ECG with electrodes very close to the heart.
+Creating a solder jumper for a band-pass filter helps with that.
+By default, BioAmp EXG Pill is configured to record EEG and EOG but you can bridge the pads (below bandpass) with solder to make it configurable for EMG and ECG.
+2. The normal method of operation for best-quality signal amplification is to use 3 electrodes by default but you can bridge the pads (below electrodes) to make it configurable for 2 electrodes.
+The 2-electrode mode is specifically included for projects like heart (ECG) patches for HRV.
+It’s only supposed to be used with a battery-operated setup and is quite prone to high interference noise due to a lack of proper reference on the body (This option is not recommended for most operations)

 Assembly & getting started
 ****************************

-If you have received the assembled BioAmp EXG Pill then you can skip the steps below.
-But, if you got the unassembled one, follow the steps below to assemble your Pill:
+If you have received the assembled BioAmp EXG Pill then you can skip the step 1 below.
+But, if you got the unassembled one, follow step 1 to assemble your Pill:

 .. grid:: 1 1 1 1
     :margin: 2 2 0 0